 On the one hand, Trump’s success could be seen as an inspiration to anyone who is considering the possibility that they need not be bound by precedent or apparent conditions.
 By any standard in our history, external conditions were these: Donald Trump had zero chance of being elected president of the United States.
 He had no political experience, no military experience, no public policy experience, no foreign policy experience.
 He has multiple broken marriages, multiple affairs, multiple accusers of sexual assault and harassment.
 He won’t be handled.
 He broke with Republican orthodoxy to be anti-free-trade, pro-protectionism.
 He is openly racist, Islamophobic, misogynistic, encouraging of white supremacy and nationalism.
 He courts oppressive anti-American oligarchs and dictators around the world.
 In short, this is not a man who was supposed to win a Republican primary, let alone a general election.
 Any other candidate with his baggage, with his negatives, would have, as Politico points out, dropped out early on.
 Yet he was in it to win it and win it he did.

-What if the people who are supporting Trump are as attracted to the use of the power of his word as they are to his policies?
-As a new thought minister, I know that we often walk into a Center for Spiritual Living hurt, broken and sad.
+What if the people supporting Trump are as attracted to the use of the power of his word as they are to his policies?
+As a new thought minister, I know we often walk into a Center for Spiritual Living hurt, broken, and sad.
 We feel disempowered.
 Often we are having trouble making ends meet.
 Sometimes we are in broken relationships.
 Maybe we are in ill health.
 We are attracted to what we teach as “Science of Mind” because if we believe only in external conditions then we feel hopeless and trapped.
 We are attracted to a philosophy that teaches us that no matter what our circumstances, they can change.
 No matter how bad things seem, conditions have no power over us.
 As a lawyer and legislative advocate, after years of losing the fight for Medicare for All in Congress and the state of California, I was attracted to this teaching partly because I saw a way to use it to alter the parameters of the possible.
 I saw that until we mobilized universal law to our aid, no amount of marching, petitions and press releases alone would be successful.